Italian Recipe Book

 4. Over processing your pesto.
 Food processor blades heat up as you make pesto, excess heat “cooks” the basil and turns it brown.
 The key is to use “pulse” mode and stop frequently.

-5. Not using quality extra virgin olive oil.
-Low quality oil can drastically change basil pesto taste making it too acid or too bitter.
+5. Not using high-quality extra virgin olive oil.
+Low-quality oil can drastically change basil pesto taste making it too acidic or too bitter.

 In the fridge: Basil Pesto will keep in the fridge for 3-4 days stored in an airtight container.
 Make sure to cover pesto with a layer of extra virgin olive oil to prevent oxidation (loosing color).